 - No food or drinks in the U.S. Government Documents Collection or other Special Collections areas

 Failure to comply with reasonable policies may result in suspension or cancellation of library privileges.
 For more information, view the Library's Policies & Procedures.

 Visitors may use library books, periodicals, online resources, and other materials on-site for general and research purposes, providing use does not conflict with Dupré Library's primary responsibility to the University of Louisiana at Lafayette community.
-Users of Federal government information resources will be provided services comparable to those for primary patrons.
+Users of Federal government information resources will be provided services comparable to those for University users.

 For more information, view Visitor Information.

-Library patrons are expected to comply with the University's technology policies on the use of computers and network resources.
+Library users should abide by the University's technology policies on the use of computers and network resources.
 Refer any questions about these policies to the University Office of Information Technology.

 - University Office of Network Services provides wireless connectivity on the main campus, including throughout Dupré Library.